 Institute for Human-Centered Artificial Intelligence (HAI)

-Showing 1 of 1 Results
+Showing 1-5 of 5 Results

 Sr Research Scholar

 BioDr.
 Edward N. Zalta is a Senior Research Scholar at the Center for the Study of Language and Information at Stanford University.
 He obtained an honors B.A. from Rice University in 1975, and a Ph.D. in Philosophy from the University of Massachusetts/Amherst in 1981.
 His research specialties include metaphysics/ontology, philosophy of mathematics, computational metaphysics, philosophical and philosophy of logic, and intensional logic, among others.
 Zalta has published two books (*Abstract Objects: An Introduction to Axiomatic Metaphysics*, D. Reidel, 1983; and *Intensional Logic and the Metaphysics of Intentionality*, MIT Press, 1988), as well as articles in the Journal of Philosophy, Mind, the Journal of Philosophical Logic, Noûs, and elsewhere.
 He has taught courses and lectured at universities around the world and is the recipient of the K. Jon Barwise Prize (2016, awarded by the American Philosophical Association, Committee on Computing and Philosophy) and the Covey Award (2009, awarded by the International Association for Computing and Philosophy).
 Zalta also designed the online Stanford Encyclopedia of Philosophy <http://plato.stanford.edu/> and now serves as its Principal Editor.
 For further information, see <http://mally.stanford.edu/zalta.html>.

 Senior Fellow at the Freeman Spogli Institute for International Studies, at the Hoover Institution and, Professor, by courtesy, of Political Science